George, Adams lead Thunder past Phoenix 110-100

+PHOENIX (AP) - Still without Russell Westbrook, the Oklahoma City Thunder keep winning.

-PHOENIX (AP) - Paul George scored 32 points, Steven Adams added 26 and the Oklahoma City Thunder beat the Phoenix Suns 110-100 on Saturday night, their 10th victory in 11 games.
+Paul George scored 32 points, Steven Adams added 26 and the Thunder beat the Phoenix Suns 110-100 on Saturday night, their 10th victory in 11 games.

 But Oklahoma City was in control most of the night anyway, leading by as many as 18 points and beating the Suns for the third time this season with two of the victories coming without Westbrook.